-This is a beginner-friendly design but with some fun, possibly new techniques to learn along the way.
+This is a beginner-friendly design but with some fun, possibly new techniques for you to learn along the way.
 You’ll get all the steps for inserting a continuous sidewall, how to bind interior seam allowances, and well as opportunities to practice your precision topstitching.

 Our thanks to Janome America for sponsoring this project, and – as always – for providing the amazing studio machines that help make our project samples turn out so wonderfully.
 If you’re new to sewing, you may think a-machine-is-a-machine-is-a-machine.
 Nope!
 You need a quality, easy-to-use, reliable machine.
 Anything less can lead to frustration or even resignation.
 We’ve heard from many people who were convinced they were personally bad at sewing, but when we dug a bit further, we could tell it was their machine giving them fits.
 When you sew on a quality machine, like a Janome, with real power and precision, you’ll understand what it’s like to have a machine support your creativity… not undermine it!